iterorganization/IMAS-Validator/docs/source/defining_rules.rst

 ===========================

 On this page we explain the structure of rules.
-For a step-by-step guide to creating new rules, see the :ref:`training<IMAS validator 101>`.
+For a step-by-step guide to creating new rules, see the :ref:`training<IMAS-Validator 101>`.

 Rule grouping
 -------------

-IDS validation is done by applying rules to IDS structures.
+The validation of IDS data is done by applying rules to IDS structures.
 In this section we explain how rules are grouped together:

 ..